Similarities and differences of typicality in quantum and classical systems: Discussion

 \section{Discussion}

-As seen in the first part of Sec. \ref{s1}, the basic phenomenon of quantum typicality arises in any sufficiently high-dimensional subspace $\hr_{\!
+As seen in the first part of Sec. \ref{s2}, the basic phenomenon of quantum typicality arises in any sufficiently high-dimensional subspace $\hr_{\!
 D}$, independently of any further details of the considered quantum system.
 A particularly simple example is a harmonic oscillator in one dimension (albeit the physical relevance of typicality is not obvious in examples like this).
 In fact, it is not even necessary that $\hr_{\!
 D}$ arises in the context of some quantum mechanical model system in the first place.
 It therefore appears questionable whether quantum typicality may generally be understood as a consequence of quantum mechanical entanglement effects, as it is sometimes suggested.
 Rather, elementary geometrical properties of high dimensional Hilbert spaces may be at the root.
 If so, there remains no obvious {\em a priori} reasons why similar typicality phenomena may not arise in classical systems as well.
-This question was at the focus of Sec. \ref{s2}, with the main result that classical typicality is generally expected to be encountered for macroscopic but not for microscopic observables.
+This question was at the focus of Sec. \ref{s3}, with the main result that classical typicality is generally expected to be encountered for macroscopic but not for microscopic observables.

 A first important implication of the different typicality properties in quantum and classical systems is that pure states seem to be very different things in quantum and classical mechanics.
 In particular, most quantum pure states cannot be expected to approach some classical pure states in the classical limit.
-A second main conclusion is that typicality (in the original sense which applies to arbitrary observables) seems to be a purely quantum mechanical phenomenon, even though entanglement effects generally do not seem to be the basic physical origin.
+A second main conclusion is that typicality (in the original sense which applies to arbitrary observables) seems to be a purely quantum mechanical phenomenon.
+According to Sec.~\ref{s21}, quantum fluctuations rather than entanglement effects (see above) seem to be its basic physical origin.

-From a more technical viewpoint, the main tool and common denominator of our present explorations was to take advantage not only of the usually considered mean values but also of the concomitant quantum and statistical fluctuations.